-There are so many talented and original hand-dyers in the world at the moment, but I’ve got to say we’re spoiled rotten here in Ireland.
-I recently lunched with Sandra Murphy (who isn’t an avid knitter) and leading up to the inaugural Cork Craft Show, she was curious about the yarn options on the Emerald Isle.
-I’ll tell you, she was amazed at the number of hand-dyers here and that inspired me to compile a list to share on the blog.
+There are so many talented and original yarn sources and hand-dyers in the world at the moment, but I’ve got to say we’re spoiled rotten here in Ireland.
+We are lucky to have the number of hand-dyers here we do and that inspired me to compile a list to share on the blog.

-I am including dyers from Northern Ireland because it is still the same island and this is about region, not politics or boundaries (I’m in Brexit denial).
+I am including dyers from Northern Ireland because it is still the same island and this is about region, not politics or Brexit boundaries.
 This includes the dyer and wool origin, which varies and is as diverse as the colorways and textures we love and appreciate as crafters.
-If you want to stay informed on Irish dyers, check out Irish Dye Junkies’s on FB.

 Also, as to not break up the list, I’ve added a Google map with all those listed plus a few photos at the end of this list.
 This is not any act of preference, it is just that I had those yarns handy to photograph for this post.

 You can follow along on my knitting designing, baking, and life’s adventures on my Instagram account.